rails/rails/guides/source/action_view_overview.md

 For example, an application might have one layout for a logged in user and another for the marketing part of the site.
 The logged in user layout might include top-level navigation that should be present across many controller actions.
 The sales layout for a SaaS app might include top-level navigation for things like "Pricing" and "Contact Us" pages.
 Different layouts can have a different header and footer content.

 To find the layout for the current controller action, Rails first looks for a file in `app/views/layouts` with the same base name as the controller.
-For example, rendering actions from the PhotosController class will `use app/views/layouts/photos.html.erb` (or `app/views/layouts/photos.builder`).
+For example, rendering actions from the PhotosController class will `use app/views/layouts/photos.html.erb`.

-If such a controller-specific layout does not exist, Rails will use `app/views/layouts/application.html.erb` (or `app/views/layouts/application.builder`).
+If such a controller-specific layout does not exist, Rails will use `app/views/layouts/application.html.erb`.

 Here is an example of a simple layout in `application.html.erb` file: